-On September 2, 2013, Applicant submitted an Electronic Questionnaires for Investigative Processing (e-QIP).
-On July 16, 2014, the Department of Defense (DOD) issued a Statement of Reasons (SOR) to Applicant detailing security concerns under Guideline H, Drug Involvement.
+On June 6, 2013, Applicant submitted an Electronic Questionnaires for Investigative Processing (e-QIP).
+On October 24, 2014, the Department of Defense (DOD) issued a Statement of Reasons (SOR) to Applicant detailing security concerns under Guideline H, Drug Involvement.
 The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective after September 1, 2006.

-Applicant responded to the SOR (Answer) on October 9, 2014 and requested a hearing before an administrative judge.
-The case was assigned to me on November 24, 2014.
-The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on December 11, 2014, and the hearing was convened as scheduled on January 9, 2015.
-The Government offered Hearing Exhibit (HE) I and Exhibits (GE) 1 and 2, which were admitted without objection.
-Applicant testified on his own behalf.
-The record was left open for the receipt of additional documentation.
-On January 14, 2015, Applicant presented four pages of documentation, marked Applicant Exhibit (AE) A through AE D. Department Counsel had no objections to AE A though D and they were admitted.
+Applicant responded to the SOR (Answer) on December 19, 2014, and requested a hearing before an administrative judge.
+The case was assigned to me on December 5, 2016.
+The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on December 14, 2016, and the hearing was convened as scheduled on February 8, 2017.
+The Government offered Exhibits (GE) 1 and 2, which were admitted without objection.
+The Applicant offered Exhibits (AE) A through I, which were admitted without objection.
+Applicant testified on his own behalf and called one witness.
 The record then closed.
-DOHA received the hearing transcript (Tr.) on January 20, 2015.
+DOHA received the hearing transcript (Tr.) on February 16, 2017.